Special classes of irreducible representations I: Introduction

-It may be expected that any irreducible representations are thick.
-Indeed, each irreducible representations of dimension at most $3$ is thick.
+It may be expected that any irreducible representation is thick.
+Indeed, each irreducible representation of dimension at most $3$ is thick.
 However, it is not true for the case of dimension $n$ for $n \ge 4$.
-For example, the standard $4$-dimensional representation ${\Bbb C}^4$ of ${\rm SO}_{4}({\Bbb C})$ is not thick.
+For example, the standard $4$-dimensional representation ${\Bbb C}^4$ of ${\rm SO}_{4}({\Bbb C})$ is not thick (Proposition \ref{prop:so2ndensethick}).
 Hence it is a natural question when irreducible representations of dimension $n$ for $n \ge 4$ are thick.

 Next, we introduce another type of irreducible representations.
 We say that a representation $\rho : G \to {\rm GL}(V)$ is {\it $m$-dense} if the induced representation $(\wedge^m \rho) : G \to {\rm GL}(\wedge^m V)$ is irreducible.
 We also say that a representation $\rho : G \to {\rm GL}(V)$ is {\it dense} if $\rho$ is $m$-dense for each $0 < m < n$ (Definition~\ref{def:dense}).
 We can prove that denseness implies thickness and that thickness implies irreducibility (Corollary~\ref{cor:imply}).
 For example, the standard representation ${\Bbb C}^n$ of ${\rm GL}_{n}({\Bbb C})$ is dense, and hence thick.